ajafff/tslint-consistent-codestyle/README.md

 __"Inheritance" / Extending configurations:__

-As mentioned above, a type's configuration is used as a base for the configuration of all of it's subtypes.
+As mentioned above, a type's configuration is used as base for the configuration of all of it's subtypes.
 Of course the subtype can override any inherited configuration option by providing a new value or disable it by setting a falsy value other than `undefined`.

 For example there is a base type `default` that applies to every other type, if it is not declared as `final`.
 We will cover that concept later in the examples section.

+__Ordering__

+You do not have to order your configurations.
+In fact the order is completely irrelevant, since everything is sorted internally.

+The first sort criteria is the type.
+They are sorted base first, subclass last, as presented in section [Types](#types).
+In the second pass, rules with equal type are sorted by "modifier specifity".
+This means, every modifier has a specify associated with it.
+All modifiers for one configuration are added to get the second sort criteria.

+Specifity:

+* `const` = `readonly` = 1,
+* `static` = `global` = `local` = 2,
+* `public` = `protected` = `private` = 4,
+* `abstract` = 8,
+* `export` = 16,
+* `rename` = 64,

+__Configuration composition__

+Now that we covered the sorting of configurations, we will see how they will contribute to the final config for an identifier.

+First, we filter by type.
+That leaves us with all configs for the current type and all of its base types (if their config is not `final`).
+Second, we filter by modifiers.
+All configs match, that have no excess modifiers specified match (less is ok, more is not ok).

+After filtering the formatting rules are reduced from the first to the last.
+Remember, the most generic base type config is first and the most specific subtype config is last.
+After that, all formatting rules, that have no falsy values, are applied to the identifier name.

 ### Types
 ___default___